WP-API/node-wpapi/CONTRIBUTING.md

 Our tests are broken down into a unit test suite, and an integration test suite.
 When you add a feature, you should ensure that your changes pass all tests in both suites.
 And if you find a bug, a test demonstrating that bug is just as useful as a patch that actually solves the problem!

-The unit tests can be run without any additional setup with `npm run test:unit`, but running more comprehensive tests (e.g. `npm test`, `npm run mocha`, etc.) requires additional work as described below in Integration Tests.
+The unit tests can be run without any additional setup with `npm run test:unit`, but running more comprehensive tests (e.g. `npm test`, `npm run test:integration`, etc.) requires additional work as described below in Integration Tests.

 ### Integration Tests